Trade directory · Honolulu metro · Hawaii

 What license do I need for landscaping work in Honolulu?

-Hawaii requires a C-27 Landscaping Contractor license for projects over $1,000.
-You must pass the PSI exam, provide financial statements, and maintain a $20,000 surety bond according to Hawaii DCCA Professional and Vocational Licensing Division.
+Hawaii requires a C-27 Landscaping Contractor license for any project over $1,000.
+You must pass the PSI contractor exam and show 4 years of experience.
+License data from Hawaii DCCA Professional and Vocational Licensing Division.

 Q/02